asoftwareworld/asw-credit-card-validator/README.md

 ## Donate
 <a href="https://paypal.me/asoftwareworld?locale.x=en_GB"><img src="blue.svg" height="40"></a>
-If you found value in `ASW Form Builder` or a contributor helped you out of a jam, consider becoming a contributor yourself.
+If you found value in `ASW Credit Card Validator` or a contributor helped you out of a jam, consider becoming a contributor yourself.